codahale/veil-go/README.md

 `veil.mres` implements the multi-recipient encryption system for encrypted Veil messages.

-Messages begin with a W-OTS verification key, then a set of `veil.atkem`-encrypted headers containing copies of the data encryption key and message length, using the verification key as a tag.
+Messages begin with a set of `veil.atkem`-encrypted headers containing copies of the data encryption key, the length of the encrypted headers, and an ephemeral verification key.
 Next, the message is encrypted with STROBE using the data encryption key.
-Finally, a W-OTS signature of the entire ciphertext is appended.
+Finally, a `veil.schnorr` signature of the entire ciphertext created with the ephemeral signing key is appended.

-To decrypt, readers read the verification key, search for a decryptable header, recover the DEK and message length, decrypt the message, and finally verify the W-OTS signature.
+To decrypt, readers search for a decryptable header, recover the DEK, the verification key, and message length, decrypt the message, and finally verify the signature.

 This provides strong confidentiality and authenticity guarantees while still providing repudiability (no recipient can prove a message's contents and origin without revealing their private key) and